fossil12/AtomWirePlus/AtomWirePlus_spec.md

 			* complete length of datagram from link layer in bytes.
 It needs to support up to 1280 bytes (IPv6 packet) and thus is 11-bit wide.
 		+ offset into fragment for subsequent fragmentation fragments.
 (This is an optimization, becasue the fragments should normally arrive in order the size of the reassembled packet can be determined by the first fragmentation fragment)
 	- `frag_id` fragmentation identifier: is the same for every fragmented fragemnt for one link layer fragment (9 bits)
+	- `res.`: reserved padding space.
+Currently unused should be set to 0.
 	- `payload`: 64 bits (8 bytes)
+	- `CRC`: 8 bit CRC checksum

+	_Note_: The leader always sends a `0x90` command before a follower starts it's sending sequence

 ***